Pathfinder (military): Sicily and Italy

 After the serious problems uncovered during the parachute drop in the Allied invasion of Sicily, the Allied high command questioned the utility of parachute infantry primarily because of the difficulty of dropping the infantry as cohesive units rather than as scattered groups.
 A review of procedures and methods resulted in the establishment of the pathfinder teams to aid navigation to drop zones.
 The pathfinder forces were only formed about a week in advance of the jump at Paestum, Italy, on September 13, 1943.
 When the majority of the pathfinders landed directly on target, they were able to set up their radar sets and Krypton lights on the drop zone.
 A quarter of an hour later, the main body of paratroopers from the 504th Parachute Infantry Regiment (504th PIR) landed right on the middle of the drop zone.

 The same night, the newly formed pathfinder detachment from the 509th PIB saw their first action in that capacity at Avellino, Italy.
-However, unlike the successful pathfinders at Paestum, those of the 509th at Avellino had markedly less success.
+Compared to the successful pathfinders at Paestum, those of the 509th at Avellino had markedly less success.
 However, this was not their fault, as the mountainous terrain surrounding the area deflected the radar signals and caused the pilots to become disoriented.